United States bombing of the Chinese embassy in Belgrade: Chinese intelligence collection from the embassy

+In May 2019, BBC News reported that, "It's widely assumed that China did get hold of pieces of the plane to study its technology."
+There was speculation that China had been testing, from the embassy, air defence systems, including countering the stealth technology of the US F-117 and B-2 Spirit aircraft flying over Belgrade.
+Serbian academic Dusan Janjic reported a conversation with the embassy's military attache Ren Baokai, who was surprisingly open that China was tracking US and NATO operations, cruise missiles, and aircraft from the embassy.
+Ren was in the embassy during the attack and found in a coma in the basement the next morning.
+He was transferred to hospital in China, where he recovered and was later given the rank of general.
+In 2019 he was retired, and declined an interview with the BBC.

 International Criminal Tribunal for the former Yugoslavia (ICTY) investigation

 A report conducted by the ICTY entitled "Final Report to the Prosecutor by the Committee Established to Review the NATO Bombing Campaign Against the Federal Republic of Yugoslavia" after the Kosovo War examined the attack on the Chinese embassy specifically and came to the conclusion that the Office of the Prosecutor should not undertake an investigation concerning the bombing.
 In reaching its decision, it provided the following observations: